grain-lang/grain/stdlib/pervasives.md

 |type|description|
 |----|-----------|
 |`Number`|A negative integer if the first operand is less than the second operand, `0` if they are equal, or a positive integer otherwise|

-## Math operations

-Infix functions for working with Number values.

 ### Pervasives.**(+)**